hamzabinadeel-ba/Peloton-s-Path-to-Recovery/README.md

 The dashboard is organised into three analytical layers, each aligned to a critical organisational challenge:

-## 1. Subscriber Performance & Engagement
+## 1. Subscriber Performance and Engagement

 **Tracks:**